Pink210/SoftBot/README.md

 ```bash
 sudo systemctl start SoftBot.service
 ```
-If you don't want to have service You can run the bot with this code in bot directory:
+If you don't want to have service You can run the bot with this code in the bot directory:

 ```bash
 python main.py
 ```
-THE END ;) NOW You need to edit setup file for config the bot
+THE END ;) NOW You need to edit the setup file for config the bot
 </details>

 ## Configration